A clear connection between COPD and AAT deficiency

 References:

-- Campos MA, Wanner A, Zhang G, Sandhaus RA.
-Trends in the diagnosis of symptomatic patients with α1-antitrypsin deficiency between 1968 and 2003.
+- Campos MA, Wanner A, Zhang G. Sandhaus RA.
+Trends in the diagnosis of symptomatic patients with a1-antitrypsin deficiency between 1968 and 2003.
 CHEST.
 2005;128(3):1179-1186.

 - Stoller JK.
-Myths and misconceptions about ⍺1-antitrypsin deficiency.
+Myths and misconceptions about a1-antitrypsin deficiency.
 Arch Intern Med.
-2009;169(6):546-550.
+2009; 169(6): 546-550.

 - Stoller JK, Aboussouan LS.
 A review of alpha-1 antitrypsin deficiency.
 Am J Respir Crit Care Med.
-2012;185(3):246-259.
+2012;185(3): 246-259.5.
+National Heart, Lung, and Blood Institute.

-- Brantly M. Campos M, Davis AM, D’Armiento J, et al. Detection of alpha-1 antitrypsin deficiency: the past, present and future.
+Brantly M, Campos M, Davis AM, et al. Detection of alpha-1 antitrypsin deficiency: The past, present and future.
 Orphanet J Rare Dis.
-2020;96(15):1-10.
+2020;15(1):96. doi:10.1186/s13023-020-01352-5

 - Stoller JK.
 Detecting alpha-1 antitrypsin deficiency.
 Ann Am Thorac Soc.
-2016;13(Suppl.3): S317-S325.
+2016;13(Suppl3): S317-S325.

 - American Thoracic Society/European Respiratory Society.
 American Thoracic Society/European Respiratory Society statement: standards for the diagnosis and management of individuals with alpha-1 antitrypsin deficiency.
 Am J Respir Crit Care Med.
 2003;168(7):818-900.